Racer159/jackal/docs/12-contribute-to-zarf/4-style-guide.md

 - Use sentence-style capitalization for all body text.
    - Capitalize the first word of a sentence, heading, title, or label.
    - Capitalize proper nouns and Defense Unicorn products.
-      - Zarf/Big Bang/K8s/K9s
+      - Jackal/Big Bang/K8s/K9s
 - When words are joined by a slash, capitalize the word after the slash if the word before it is capitalized.

 #### Title/Heading Style Capitalization:
 - Use title case.
    - 'Connect to the Internet'
 - Don't capitalize *a, an,* or *the* unless it's the first word.
-   - 'The Utility Cluster' 'Zarf is the Best'
+   - 'The Utility Cluster' 'Jackal is the Best'
 - Don't capitalize prepositions of four or fewer letters.
    - Such as: *on, to, in, up, down, of, for, yet, but, or,* or *so*